QuantiusBenignus/Zshelf/README.md

 This is powerful because one can use the shell while interacting (and affect the interaction itself) with the local LLM.
 All the flexibility, power and programming logic of the zsh shell is thus available in this one-shot conversation mode.
 For example, one can loop through all locall LLM files with the same prompt and collect the results for comparison:

 ```
-# Define the prompt to be used for each model
 prompt="Explain the concept of quantum computing."

-# Loop through each model defined in llmodels
+# Loop through each model defined in llmodels (qlm.cfg)
 for model in "${(k)llmodels}"; do
     echo "Running model: $model"
     qlm "$model" "$prompt"